johnwalicki/viam-people-detection-sensor/README.md

 ### Attributes

 Note that this example has three attributes fields that get passed to the local module.
-These can be used to customize which vision model and camera is selected and modify the confidence score of the people dectector tranform.
+These can be used to customize which vision model and camera is selected and modify the confidence score of the people detector transform.

-Note that the sensor reports the returned status from the `main.py` function `async def get_readings()` in the TEST **GetReadings** field of the Viam app.
+Note that the sensor reports the returned status from the `main.py` function `get_readings()` in the TEST **GetReadings** field of the Viam app.

 ![Viam app screenshot of attributes](images/peopleSensorComponent-attributes.png)